Toyota concept vehicles (1935–1969): Airport Limousine (1961)

 The Airport Limousine was a concept car shown at the 1961 Tokyo Motor Show.
 Based on the Crown, the Airport Limousine was a 6-door wagon that retained the fins and side panels of the Crown sedan.
 It had three rows of bench seats, allowed seating for 9 people, plus luggage space in the rear section.
 The 1900cc 3R engine produced 80 PS at 4600 rpm and 14.5 kgm at 2600 rpm.
 The Airport Limousine was not put into production.

 The similar production Masterline wagon (also based on the Crown) had only 2 doors, 2 rows of bench seats to allow seating for 6 people (plus luggage) and simpler side panels (without fins).

 Toyota made another 6 door Airport Limousine based on the Crown in 1977.
 It also failed to make production.

 X (1961)

 The Toyopet X is a car made by Toyota in 1961.
 It is based on the Toyota Crown.
 It was shown at the 1961 Tokyo Motor Show.

 Publica Sports (1962)

 The Toyota Publica Sports was a concept car that was developed from the Publica production car.

 The first public viewing was at the 1962 Tokyo Motor Show.
-It featured just 2 seats, a small but high revving engine and a sliding canopy for entry.
+It was a strict two-seater with a single sliding canopy for entry and a small but high revving engine, a tuned version of the regular Publica's 2-cylinder boxer engine.